waysh/Minez/README.md

 ##### Main:

 You can tell I made this because of how badly its written.
-I didnt even use rectangles becuase i only found out that they existed after i was basically done.
+I didnt even use rectangles becuase i only found out that they existed after i was done.

 ##### Reducing guesses